inventree/InvenTree/docs/docs/start/docker_install.md

 Download these files to a directory on your local machine.

+!!! warning "File Extensions"
+    If your computer adds *.txt* extensions to any of the downloaded files, rename the file and remove the added extension before continuing!

 !!! success "Working Directory"
     This tutorial assumes you are working from a directory where all of these files are located.